Notes on the Geography of Sri Lanka: Jaffna

 The capitals are especially nice.
 Who do you think conceived them?

 My vote goes to Reverend Bicknell, principal at the time and a graduate of Yale Divinity School.
 He died in harness.
 (Vaddukoddai is another form of Batticotta.)
-That name for the seminary was retired in the 1850s, when the school closed for about 15 years when it's principal, E.P.
+That name for the seminary was retired in the 1850s, when the school closed for about 15 years after its principal, E.P.
 Hastings, despaired of his failure to convert his students, most of whom were happy with their status as high-caste Hindus.
 In 1872, graduates decided to reopen the school no longer as a seminary but as Jaffna College.
-The school was still religious--it even had the same principal, Dr. Hastings--but not so rigidly evangelical.
+The school was still religious--it even had the same principal, Dr. Hastings--but less evangelical.

 Bicknell's name survives here in these bleachers which, almost surely from the 1950s or later, suggest that he was not forgotten.
 The New York Times carried a two-inch obit (December 19, 1936) saying that Bicknell "helped revise the Ceylon educational system" and left behind a widow living in Blue Rapids, Kansas.
 Now there's something to unravel.

-A lot of these missionaries were tough birds.
-Case in point: Eliza Agnew, the principal or headmistress of the Uduvil Girl's School, five miles to the east of Jaffna College.
+Eliza Agnew was the principal or headmistress of the Uduvil Girl's School, five miles to the east of Jaffna College.
 Here's her old bungalow and office, still in service.
 Admiring assistants wrote that Agnew "remained in Ceylon for forty-three years without once going home for a rest or a change.
 When friends would ask her, "Are you not going to America for a vacation?" she would always reply, "No; I have no time to do so.
 I am too busy."
 (See Mary Leitch and Margaret W. Leitch, Seven Years in Ceylon: Stories of Mission Life, 1890, p.
 118).

 There's a church attached to the school.